SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 **Note:** The available instance families and types vary based on regions.
 You can go to the [ECS Instance Types Available for Each Region](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) page to view the available instance types in each region.

 Enterprise scenarios have high requirements for business stability.
 Alibaba Cloud ECS instance families are divided into enterprise-level and shared instance families based on whether the instance families are suitable for enterprise scenarios.
 Enterprise-level instance families offer consistent performance and dedicated resources.
 In enterprise-level instance families, each vCPU corresponds to a hyperthread of the Intel ® Xeon ® core.
-For more information about the differences between enterprise-level and shared instance families, see [ECS instance FAQ](/intl.en-US/Instance/ECS instance FAQ.md).
+For more information about the differences between enterprise-level and shared instance families, see [Instance FAQ](/intl.en-US/Instance/ECS instance FAQ.md).

 You can upgrade or downgrade instance types within an instance family or across instance families.
 For more information, see [Change instance types of instances](/intl.en-US/Instance/Change configurations/Change instance types of instances.md).